b0x41s/typing-game/plan.md

 * Audio, Web Audio API or a small library
 * Storage, localStorage for progress and SRS, optional Firebase for leaderboards
 * Hosting, GitHub Pages using `docs/` or `gh-pages` branch, HTTPS

 ---

-## Content and safety guidelines

-* No destructive commands, no social engineering
-* Clear educational context per command, when and why it is used in labs or learning
-* Deterministic mock outputs, never execute on user machines
-* Age neutral, workplace safe visuals and copy

----